Anxiety Disorder and Panic Attacks

-Anxiety Disorder and Panic Attacks may share common Biological and Psychological causes.
+Anxiety Disorder and Panic Attacks share common Biological and Psychological causes.
 There are many forms of anxiety.
 While some are related to stressful events others seem to occur for no apparent reason.
 However every effect has a cause.
-In anxiety and panic attacks, the cause may vary from person to person.
-Slight abnormalities in the balance of some brain chemicals (neurotransmitters) may play a role.
-This is probably why antidepressants and anti-anxiety medications are useful in treating around 40% of cases.
+The causes vary from person to person.
+Genetic variations, nutrient deficiencies, dietary toxins all contribute to the causing imbalances in some brain chemicals (neurotransmitters).
+This is probably why antidepressants and anti-anxiety medications are effective in treating only around 40% of cases.

-However, recent research evidence implicates abnormal levels of commensal (usually occurring) gut bacteria that can cause the release of high levels of trace amines and toxins, both of which can trigger abnormal neurotransmitter activity in the brain.
+Recent research evidence implicates abnormal levels of some commensal (usually occurring) gut bacteria that can cause the release of high levels of trace amines and toxins, both of which can trigger abnormal neurotransmitter activity in the brain, leading to anxiety and panic attacks.
 The underlying causes can be teased out and treated, leading to more effective long-term outcome.

 Definition of Anxiety Disorders

 Anxiety disorders are probably the most common form of mental disturbance in Australia.
-The Diagnostic and Statistical Manual of mental Disorders (DSM-IV) defines twelve types of anxiety disorders in the adult population which can be grouped under seven headings.
-The following is a description of the various anxiety disorders.
-It is presented here purely for its educational value and is not meant to diagnose or treat any condition.
+The Diagnostic and Statistical Manual of mental Disorders (DSM-V) defines various types of anxiety disorders which can be grouped under several headings.
 Differential diagnosis and treatment of anxiety disorders requires training, skill and experience.
-Please call the clinic or see a suitably qualified health professional for diagnosis and treatment.
+Please call the clinic or see a suitably qualified psychologist for diagnosis and treatment.

 |A Panic Attack is a discrete period in which there is the sudden onset of intense apprehension, fearfulness, or terror, often associated with feelings of impending doom.
 During these attacks, symptoms such as shortness of breath, palpitations, chest pain or discomfort, choking or smothering sensations, and fear of "going crazy" or losing control are present.|